 Click Here for tab for Stay With Me by Sam Smith

-This song can be played with just 3 chords, Am, F, and G. There’s no predefined strumming pattern so if you are unsure you can just strum each chord in time with the kick drum.
-Alternatively, if you are feeling creative by all means find your own pattern!
+This song can be played with just 3 chords: Am, F, and G. There’s no predefined strumming pattern, so if you are unsure you can just strum each chord in time with the kick drum.
+Or if you’re feeling creative, by all means find your own pattern!
 That’s half the fun of music.

-In keeping with the theme of people achieving huge success from their first ever single release, A Horse With No Name did exactly that.
-But not in the way you would expect, originally it was only released in Europe and achieved just mediocre commercial recognition, it wouldn’t be until sometime later (and a US release) that the song would gradually grow in popularity to its current status as a classic and must learn song for beginners.
+In keeping with the theme of people achieving huge success on their first-ever single release, A Horse With No Name did exactly that.
+But not in the way you would expect.
+Originally it was only released in Europe and achieved just mediocre commercial recognition.
+It wouldn’t be until sometime later (and a US release) that the song would gradually grow in popularity to its current status as a classic, must-learn song for beginners.

 By far one of the easiest songs to learn on this list, you just need to know 2 chords which are Em and F sharp (or G flat) minor.
 Where this song presents a good opportunity to grow is through the strumming pattern which changes based on which chord is playing.
 Under the Em7 you will play D-D-DU-DU and under the Gbm you will play U-U-UDU.

 Click Here for tab for All of the Stars by Ed Sheeran